+Grid Structure and Size.
 The first step of AMSOM algorithm is to define the initial grid structure (as the classic SOM).
-This process facilitates training time in contrast to starting from a small-size structure and building on that as other approaches do [Vesanto et al., 2000].
-It is also in agreement with the neural development which suggests that nearly all neural cells used through human lifetime have been produced in the first months of life [Dowling, 2007].
-This overproduction of neuron cells is thought to have evolved as a competitive strategy for the establishment of efficient connectivity [Changeux and Danchin, 1976].
+This process facilitates training time in contrast to starting from a small-size structure and building on that as other approaches do [43].
+It is also in agreement with the neural development which suggests that nearly all neural cells used through human lifetime have been produced in the first months of life [14].
+This overproduction of neuron cells is thought to have evolved as a competitive strategy for the establishment of efficient connectivity [10].

 Having this in mind, the initial structure of SOM is determined.
-Several empirical rules [Park et al., 2006] suggest that the number of neurons should be $5 \cdot \sqrt{N}$ where N is the number of patterns in the dataset.
+Several empirical rules [37] suggest that the number of neurons should be $5 \cdot \sqrt{N}$ where N is the number of patterns in the dataset.
 In this case, the two largest eigenvalues of the training data are first calculated, then the ratio between side lengths of the map grid is set to the ratio between the two maximum eigenvalues.
-The actual side lengths are finally set so that their product is close to the number of map units determined according to [Vesanto
+The actual side lengths are finally set so that their product is close to the number of map units determined according to [43] rule.
+The eigenvalues ratio shows how well the data is flattened and elongated [15].
+At this point a more precise determination of the number of neurons is not essential, since this number will be fine tuned